Literacy, Doctor of Philosophy

 When may I join a cohort?

 Cohorts are groups of individuals who enter the program at the same time and take the same sequence of courses.
-Admissions are in the fall term of even numbered years.
-However, if you do not have a Literacy Masters, you can apply to the Literacy Masters program in the odd number year to begin taking courses provided you have passed the application requirements.
+Admissions are in the summer, fall and spring terms.

 How often will I meet with my advisor?